isomerpages/enterprisesg-cpso/_about-us/FAQ/For Suppliers.md

 <p></p>
 <p>However, if a CG eventually ends up being supplied to <strong>consumers</strong>&nbsp;for <strong>home</strong>&nbsp;use,
 it will require the SAFETY Mark at the point of supply to consumers.
-For example, if a supplier sells&nbsp;a CG to &nbsp; downstream supplier, the CG&nbsp;will require a SAFETY Mark before they end up being supplied to consumers.
+For example, if a supplier sells&nbsp;a CG to downstream supplier, the CG&nbsp;will require a SAFETY Mark before they end up being supplied to consumers.
 Only&nbsp;one party in the supply chain (e.g. the supplier or downstream supplier) needs to&nbsp;register the CG with a SAFETY Mark before it is supplied to consumers.</p>
 </div>
 </details>
 </div>